ErdemNezihiAksu/GTU/CSE_241(23-24)/HW02/README.md

 ### Explanation

   All 3 files types are a class inherited from file abstract class (FILE.HPP).

   File class has an template iterator class implemented.
 For directories, it allows you to traverse the files and directories inside.
 For files, it allows you to read the context by traversing char by char.
 Linked files are only a pointer to the real file, every command works the same on them as the real files.

+  Abstract system has the capacity of 10MB, it will permit copying/creating additional file if it exceed the limit.

   The Directories and the files you have created during the program run are saved to OS.bin, so when you run the program again you can pick up from where you have left.